 Talking Points: Money Follows the Person (MFP)

 The challenge: Enacted in 2005 with strong bipartisan support, Money Follows the Person (MFP) has helped over 75,000 the lives of older adults and people with disabilities while assisting states with moving away from funding nursing homes in favor of more cost-effective home and community-based services.
-Unfortunately, MFP will expire at the end of the year unless Congress takes action.

 Key messages and learn more: Review our Improve Access to Medicaid Home and Community-Based Services issue brief to learn more about this issue and why you should thank Congress for supporting MFP extension and continue to urge for a long-term solution.